Cart 0

 Footnote (2):

 Rick Howell was never a student at MIT.
-Rick Howell performed his “dream research” at MIT at the bequest of and sponsorship by MIT Aerospace Engineering Professor Lawrence R. Young, Sc.D., who at the time, was the Chairman of the interdisciplinary Harvard-MIT Biomedical Engineering Department involving human-machine interaction for space flight.
+Rick performed “dream research” at MIT at the extraordinary bequest of and sponsorship by MIT Aerospace Engineering Professor Lawrence Retman Young, Sc.D., who at the time, was the Chairman of the interdisciplinary Harvard-MIT Biomedical Engineering Department involving human-machine interaction for space flight.
 The research performed by Rick Howell at MIT (1974 - ‘77) was titled: ‘How ski-bindings affect ski performance’.
+Rick’s research led to a groundbreaking and highly effective method to measure aerospace wing fatigue — still in use, today.
 Rick is a graduate of New England College with a double undergraduate major in business and civil (structural focus) engineering.

 Br J Sports Med 2021;55(Suppl 1):A1-A188